Srđan Plavšić: Sparta Prague

 Plavšić signed with Czech side Sparta Prague on 27 June 2017.
 The reported fee is believed to be around €1.3 million.
 He made his debut for Sparta in 2–0 defeat against his former club Red Star Belgrade on 27 July 2017.

 Slavia Prague

 Plavšić signed a three-year contract with city rivals Slavia Prague on 10 June 2021.

 Loan to Baník Ostrava

 On 8 September 2022, he was loaned to Baník Ostrava in Czech First League.

 Raków Częstochowa

 On 25 July 2023, Plavšić was transferred to defending Ekstraklasa champions Raków Częstochowa, with whom he signed a three-year deal, with an option for another year.
 He established himself as the first-choice left wing-back in the first half of the 2023–24 season before losing his spot to a winter arrival Erick Otieno.
 On 20 February 2024, Raków announced Plavšić had suffered a MCL tear during a training session two days prior.
 Shortly after resuming training in early May, he ruptured his Achilles tendon, causing him to be sidelined for the rest of the year.
+On 11 February 2026, Raków announced that Plavšić's contract, due to expire in June 2026, would not be extended.